FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 Applying any kind of strictly monotonic increasing transformation $\varphi$ to the price, we trivially see that
 $\operatorname {P} (\varphi(\mathrm{price})\leq \varphi(\mu)) = 0.5$ and thus the median as well as any other quantile is equivariant under the transformation $\varphi$.
-In our specific case from above, we have $\varphi(x) = \exp(x)$ and thus the result is not surprising at all from a mathematical point of view.
+In our specific case from above, we have $\varphi(x) = \exp(x)$ and thus the result, that we are approximating the median instead of the mean, is not surprising at all from a mathematical point of view.

 The expected value is not so well-behaved under transformations as the median.
 Using the definition of the expected value $\eqref{eqn:expected-value}$, we can easily show that only transformations $\phi$ of the form $\phi(x)=ax + b$,